Dyadic Green’s Function via Sommerfeld Integrals¶

 mpi_auto_launch=false:

-# Inside a SLURM job script, for example:
+# Inside a SGE job script, for example:

 Parameter |